Where Do High-Nets Keep Their Money?

 Bonds are considered a safer choice than stocks.
 The downside is lower returns.

-Risk: Now active bond management might be required from wealth owners due to inflation or political instability.
+Active bond management might be required from wealth owners due to inflation or political instability.

-Private Equity and Hedge Funds
+Private equity and hedge Funds

-Dividend Stocks
+Dividend stocks

-Research indicates that UHNWI and HNWI families dedicate 17.2% of their assets to stocks, with which they target two main goals.
+Penguin Analytics indicates that UHNWI and HNWI families dedicate 17.2% of their assets to stocks, with which they target two main goals.

 First, they aim to expand the share in their portfolio that generates passive income.
 Dividend-paying stocks complement rental income from real estate.